 Step 4 – Set The Recipe Custom Setting

-By referring to the recipes custom setting found on the FujiXWeekly website, enter the settings for each option.
-Example of Kodak Portra 400 film simulation recipe custom setting for X-T30 below
+Enter the settings for each option by referring to the recipe’s custom setting found on the FujiXWeekly website.
+Below is an example of a Kodak Portra 400 film simulation recipe custom setting for the X-T30.

 Film Simulation: Classic Chrome